Ukraine’s Mariupol defenders, Putin ally in prisoner swap

 Associated Press

 KYIV, Ukraine (AP) — Ukraine announced a high-profile prisoner swap early Thursday that was the culmination of months of efforts to free many of the Ukrainian fighters who defended a steel plant in Mariupol during a long Russian siege.
-In exchange, Ukraine gave up an ally of Russian President Vladimir Putin.
+In exchange, Ukraine gave up a prominent ally of Russian President Vladimir Putin and 55 other prisoners.

 President Volodymr Zelenskyy said his government had won freedom from Russian custody for 215 Ukrainian and foreign citizens, with the help of Turkish and Saudi mediation efforts.
 He said many were soldiers and officers who had faced the death penalty in Russian-occupied territory.